seqcode/Bichrom/README.md

 **Required arguments**:

+**training_schema_yaml**:
-**training_schema_yaml**: This YAML files contains paths to the formatted train, test and validation data.
-This file will be automatically generated using construct_data.py (**see above**).
+This configuration files contains paths to the formatted train, test and validation data.
+This file will be automatically generated using construct_data.py (**see above - construct_data.py will output bichrom.yaml**).

-In order to construct the training data, we implement several strategies including over-sampling the negative training regions from accessible chromatin and from genomic regions flanking the TF binding sites (detailed in the paper).
-However, if you would like to construct training data using your own strategy, please input a custom YAML file here.
+In order to construct the training data, we implement several sampling strategies including over-sampling the negative training regions from accessible chromatin and from genomic regions flanking the TF binding sites (detailed in the paper).
+However, if you would like to construct training data using your own strategy, please input a custom configuration file here.
+More details for custom configuration files can be found at the bottom of the README.

+**len**:
-**len**: The size of genomic windows used for training, validation and testing.
-(Recommended: 500) **nbins**: The number of bins to use for binning the chromatin data.
+The size of genomic windows used for training, validation and testing.
+(Recommended: 500) **nbins**:
+The number of bins to use for binning the chromatin data.
+**outdir**:
-**outdir**: Bichrom's output directory.
+Bichrom's output directory.

-### Description of Bichrom's Output Files
+### Step 2 - Description of Bichrom's Output
 Bichrom output directory.
   * seqnet:
     * records the validation loss and auPRC for each epoch the sequence-only network (Bichrom-SEQ).